Skip to content

 Give the character a voice

-Two tools that ship with every character: a TTS voice that stays consistent across clips, and a lip-sync model that puts the audio on a still.
+Two tools that ship with every character: a TTS voice that stays consistent across clips, and an avatar model that puts the audio on a still.

 Stills and video give your character a face and motion.
-Voice and lip-sync give them sound.
-The two flows are separate but chain together: generate audio in the character’s voice, then sync it to a still you already love.
+Voice and avatars give them sound.
+The two flows are separate but chain together: generate audio in the character’s voice, then animate it on a still you already love.
 The result is a short talking-head clip you can post directly.

 Step 01